cselab/optimal-testing/README.md

 7. DLOGZ   : parameter used as termination criterion for nested-sampling (use 0.1 or smaller number)

 This script will sample the model parameters first.
 The samples will be drawn uniformly for case 1 and with nested-sampling for the other cases.
+Note that nested-sampling for cases 3 and 4 takes a while.
-Then, the epidemiological model will be evaluated using those samples.
+Then, the epidemiological model is evaluated using those samples.
 Finally, the sequential optimization will be applied, to find the optimal test allocation.

 ## Plot the results (part 1/2, sampling)
-1. The posterior distributions the arise from nested-sampling are plotted by running ` python3 plot_nested_sampling_results.py --case X` where X=2,3,4.
+The posterior distributions the arise from nested-sampling are plotted by running ` python3 plot_nested_sampling_results.py --case X` where X=2,3,4.
 The plots are saved as .pdf files, in the directory caseX.

 ## Plot the results (part 2/2, test allocation)
 PASCAL UPDATE THIS